 MOSA, a pan-African randomized platform adaptive trial, demonstrates Africa’s leadership in addressing this urgent healthcare gap.
 The study will start by evaluating the safety and efficacy of brincidofovir, an antiviral from global life sciences company, Emergent BioSolutions.
 Brincidofovir is currently approved for smallpox in the U.S. and has emergency Investigational New Drug (IND) access for Mpox; however, brincidofovir has not yet undergone double-blind placebo-controlled studies for Mpox.
 The trial will begin in the Democratic Republic of Congo (DRC) and neighboring countries, starting in fourth quarter of 2024.
 Africa CDC and PANTHER express their gratitude to Emergent for generously providing the study drugs and placebo free of charge, a critical contribution to advancing this research.

 “Africa is not just responding to the Mpox outbreak, we are leading the charge in finding solutions by spearheading research and development for Mpox therapeutics,” said Director General of Africa CDC, Dr. Jean Kaseya.
-“The Mpox Study in Africa is a groundbreaking step towards developing an effective treatment that will save lives.
+“The MpOx Study in Africa is a groundbreaking step towards developing an effective treatment that will save lives.
 This is about more than just research—it’s about African ownership and leadership in tackling our continent’s health challenges through critical research.”

 Sponsored by PANTHER, a key partner of Africa CDC for health research, the MOSA trial builds upon initial funding provided by the European Union’s Horizon Europe program.
 The study protocol was reviewed through the African Vaccine Regulatory Forum (AVAREF) collaborative process in 2023, ensuring that it meets the highest ethical and scientific standards.
 The innovative study design includes pre-planned interim analyses, allowing for rapid decision-making should early signs of either futility or success be observed.